dmshanmugam/dmshanmugam.github.io/index.md

 ## Preprints

-_"Nothing stinks like a pile of unpublished writing, which remark I guess shows I still don’t have a pure motive (O it’s-such-fun-I-just-can’t-stop-who-cares-if-it’s-published-or-read) about writing....I still want to see it finally ritualized in print."_ - Sylvia Plath, _The Bell Jar_
+_"Nothing stinks like a pile of unpublished writing"_ - Sylvia Plath, _The Bell Jar_

 1. When and Why Test-Time Augmentation Works \\
 D.  Shanmugam, D. Blalock, G. Balakrishnan, J. Guttag \\